bronte123/-/about.md

 My name is Brontë Johnson and I am an undergraduate student at James Madison University in Harrisonburg, Virginia.
 I am pursuing my B.S. in Computer Science, as well as a B.A. in Journalism & Film Studies.
 I expect to graduate in May 2022.

-My future goals include combining the technology field with the entertainment industry, to create projects that haven't yet been seen before.
+My future goals include combining the technology field with the entertainment industry, creating projects that haven't yet been seen before.

 Some of my interests include: Graphic Design, web design, computer animation, voice acting / voice over work, the preforming arts, computer programming, video and digital editing, film revision and analyzation, playwriting, and storytelling.

-I want to be able to make learning more fun and more accessible to schools, organizations, or people with less resources.
+Within the coming years, I aim to create and be apart of projects that bring together mass amounts of people, as well as harnesses the ability to have influence that expands globally.

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).